Naomi Chaytor, PhD, ABPP

-Dr. Chaytor is an Associate Professor in the Department of Medical Education and Clinical Sciences.
-Prior to becoming a founding faculty member in the Elson S. Floyd College of Medicine in 2015, she was a practicing clinical neuropsychologist and Assistant Professor in the departments of Neurology and Physical Medicine and Rehabilitation at UW Medicine.
-She is Board Certified in Clinical Neuropsychology by the American Board of Professional Psychology.
+She is a licensed clinical psychologist and is Board Certified in Clinical Neuropsychology by the American Board of Professional Psychology.
+Prior to becoming a founding faculty member in the Elson S. Floyd College of Medicine in 2015, she was a practicing clinical neuropsychologist and faculty in the departments of Neurology and Physical Medicine and Rehabilitation at UW Medicine.

 - BSc (Honours), with distinction, University of Victoria